 The youth network blog contains the most up-to-date and pertinent information about the activities of the youth network.
 It is frequently updated with news and resources that may be valuable in your activities.
-You can find our youth blog from our website at: http://www.earthcharterinaction.org/content/categories/Youth.
+You can find our youth blog from our website here.
+Other news from the network can be found here.